As with the Gang of Four concert, I came away only with the end stub. Luckily, that practice was quickly scrapped.

 [Nov.
 2011 Update: Well, as we now all know, their party is now officially over.
 Damn.
 No more great live sets from the pride of Athens.
 On the plus side, no more albums like “Collapse Into Now.”]

 “End of the Party,” The English Beat from Special Beat Service.

-Next On Stage –> Flipper, San Francisco’s sludge rock contrarian refuseniks, come to town one month after that this Beat/R.E.M. show.
-A night of debauchery and indulgence ensues for myself and crew of people on that night, involving missing persons, dangerous fire escapes, van rides with hostile groupies, problematic interviews, and massed stimulant consumption, with Flipper — both as persons and performers — interweaving with us at various points of our night (and lining up to see Return of the Jedi, too).
+Next On Stage –> Flipper, San Francisco’s sludge rock contrarian refuseniks, come to town one month after that Beat/R.E.M. show.
+An evening of debauchery and indulgence ensues for myself and crew of people on that night, involving missing persons, dangerous fire escapes, van rides with hostile groupies, problematic interviews, and massed stimulant consumption, with Flipper — both as persons and performers — interweaving with us at various points of our night (and lining up to see Return of the Jedi, too).

 © 2011 VariousArtists